A watch for backpacking that most people use every day. An upgraded altimeter watch with more features and longer battery life is also recommended.

 And since we are talking about water, it is waterproof up to 100m.
 Timex exclusive Indiglo night lights ensure you can count on it after dusk.

-This watch’s impressive and stylish design is a huge seduction for me.
+This watch’s impressive and stylish design is a vast seduction for me.
 The lack of an altimeter and barometer is disappointing, but some of the other features the watch offers can be considered a reward.

 4. Timex T49612 Expedition Shock